romnn/djtool/README.md

 TODO:

+- credentials shall be used by any mean of authentication
+- use a notification channel from spotify to djtool, which handles the user interface
+- need separate api endpoints per auth flow
+- the authentication methods should be traits
+- the spotify client should be a struct
+- depending on which the suitable auth method trait should be loaded

 - add config struct that manages all the local assets in a persisted database
   - need a reindex method that builds the config from scratch!
   - needs to be run whenever the version changes